 With funding from the Price Family Charitable Fund, San Diego Community Foundation, and the Annie E. Casey Foundation, local policymakers, practitioners, and researchers came together in April 2002 to discuss reentry in San Diego.
 Participants agreed that reentry should include: pre- and post-release assistance; help for families; creating community networks and educating the public to strengthen the commitment reentry.

 The Roundtable meets every third Tuesday of the month.

 San Diego Reentry Roundtable Overview:

-The Roundtable provides a forum for everyone involved in the criminal justice system — including former prisoners, their families and the general public – to come together in meaningful dialogue about reentry.
-We are concerned with reentry throughout the County, from our jails and prisons, our adult and juvenile institutions.
+The Roundtable provides a forum for everyone involved in the criminal legal system — including formerly incarcerated individuals, their families, and the general public – to come together in meaningful dialogue about reentry.
+We are concerned with reentry throughout the County, from our jails and prisons to our adult and juvenile institutions.
 The mission of the San Diego Reentry Roundtable is: